LibrarPotter/buWebinars/InstructionsForWebinar.md

 ### After the webinar:

 Double check that the YouTube video is uploaded correctly where you want it to be and that the metadata looks accurate.
 This is a good time to add the recorded webinar to a playlist

+# Getting to the YouTube channel (as of 7/22/2016)
++ In Google, go to My Business
++ Scroll down to YouTube section
++ Click *Go to Channel*
++ Go to *Upload* - make sure YouTube shows you logged into the right account